"Saimochi" is a delicious local dish from Tamura City, Fukushima Prefecture. What is the essential ingredient, "Junen"?

 Fukushima Prefecture has had a long-standing culture of eating perilla, and recipes and ingredients using perilla have been passed down throughout the prefecture

-One of the local dishes that uses perilla "Junen Botamochi ."
-The recipe is simple: add sugar and salt to mashed black perilla, and coat the botamochi in the bean paste that resembles kinako.
-This dish lets you directly experience the fragrant flavor of junen.
+One of the local dishes that uses perilla seeds"Junen Botamochi."
+The recipe is simple: ground black perilla seeds are mixed with sugar and salt to make a paste similar to kinako (roasted soybean flour), which is then coated onto botamochi (rice cakes).
+This dish allows you to directly experience the fragrant flavor of junen.

-Another typical example is the highly fragrant "Junen Miso ."
-Dry-roasted perilla seeds are ground and added to sweet miso.
+Another representative example is the fragrant"Junen Miso."
+Dry-roasted perilla seeds are ground and added to sweet miso, then kneaded together.
 This glossy sweet miso pairs perfectly with hot, freshly cooked rice.
-It's also delicious served on top of cold cucumbers or tofu, making it a delicious snack that will make you want to drink more.
+It's also delicious served on cold cucumbers or tofu, making it an irresistible accompaniment to drinks.

 As such, perilla has long been a familiar food ingredient eaten throughout Fukushima Prefecture